-Term Assessment details Parents reporting

-1 Ongoing formative and summative Report card published end of June.

-assessments. • Criteria A-D for English, Sciences,
+Term Assessment details Parents reporting 1 Ongoing formative and summative assessments.
+Report card published end of June.
+Criteria A-D for English, Sciences, Math, Language Acquisition, Individuals and Societies, select criteria reported for Design, Arts and PHE.
+ATL skills and effort reported for all subjects.

-Maths, LA, I&S, at least 2 criteria

-reported for Design, Arts and PHE.

-ATL skills and effort reported for all

-subjects.

 2 Ongoing formative and summative assessments.
-Mid-year exams in Maths, Sciences, I&S, English and language acquisition concepts assessed by one Report card published end of November Criteria A-D for all subjects.
-ATL skills and effort reported for all subjects or more criteria. • November during zero period 3 Ongoing formative and summative assessments.
-End of year exams in Maths, Sciences, I&S, English and language acquisition concepts assessed by one or more criteria.
-March during zero period Report card published end of June.
-Criteria A-D for all subjects.
-ATL skills and effort reported for all subjects.
+Mid-year exams in Math, Science I&amp;S, English and Language Acquisition concepts assessed by one or more criteria.
+November during zero period Criteria A-D for all subjects.
+ATL skills and effort reported for all subjects